-In March 2020, the World Health Organization declared the outbreak of COVID-19 as a pandemic which continues to spread throughout the United States and the world.
-We are monitoring the outbreak of COVID-19 and the related business and travel restrictions and changes to behavior intended to reduce its spread, and its impact on our operations, financial position, cash flows, inventory, supply chains, purchasing trends, customer payments, and the industry in general, in addition to the impact on our employees.
+In March 2020, the World Health Organization declared the outbreak of COVID-19 as a pandemic.
+The pandemic continues to affect the United States and the world.
+We are monitoring the ongoing effects of COVID-19 (including continued outbreaks) and the related business and travel restrictions and changes to behavior intended to reduce its spread, and its impact on our operations, financial position, cash flows, inventory, supply chains, global regulatory approvals, purchasing trends, customer payments, and the industry in general, in addition to the impact on our employees.

-The outbreak of COVID-19 has delayed adoption of our technology by potential customers who temporarily shut down their workforce and supply chain based in China.
-In one case, this outbreak delayed the launch of a new product that incorporates our technology.
-We have implemented work-from-home policies for our employees.
-The effects of the state executive order, local shelter-in-place orders, government-imposed quarantines and our work-from-home policies may negatively impact productivity, disrupt our research and development or other operations, and delay the launch of our customers' new products that incorporate our technology, the magnitude of which will depend, in part, on the length and severity of the restrictions and other limitations on our ability to conduct our business in the ordinary course.
-Due to the rapid development and fluidity of this situation, the magnitude and duration of the pandemic and its impact on our operations and liquidity is uncertain as of the date of this report.
-While there could ultimately be a material impact on our operations and liquidity, at the time of issuance, the impact could not be determined.
+The pandemic of COVID-19 has delayed adoption of our technology by potential customers who temporarily shut down their workforce and supply chain based in China, and who continue to evaluate their future prospects and business models, including partnerships with us.
+For example, in one case, the pandemic delayed the spring launch of a new product that incorporates our technology.
+Further delays in this or other products could result from the ongoing pandemic.
+These changes are due in part to changes in how business is conducted as a result of the pandemic, including state executive orders, local shelter-in-place orders, government-imposed quarantines and work-from-home policies in China, the United States, and elsewhere.
+We have implemented work-from-home policies for our employees that will likely be in place through the end of the year and possibly longer.
+The effects of state executive orders, local shelter-in-place orders, government-imposed quarantines cult negatively impact productivity, disrupt our research and development or other operations, and delay the planned launch of our customers' new products that incorporate our technology, the magnitude of which will depend, in part, on the length and severity of the continuing restrictions and other limitations on our ability to conduct our business in the ordinary course.
+Due to the continuing developments and fluidity of this situation, the magnitude and duration of the pandemic and its impact on our operations and liquidity are still uncertain as of the date of this report.